side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 ### 1.1.11 <span id="NTCTS">NTCTS</span> \[<span id="fs.def.ntcts">fs.def.ntcts</span>\]

-Acronym for "null-terminated character-type sequence".
-Describes a sequence of values of a given encoded character type terminated by that type's null character.
+Acronym for “null-terminated character-type sequence”.
+Describes a sequence of values of a given encoded character type terminated by that type’s null character.
 If the encoded character type is `charT`, the null character can be constructed by `charT()`. <span style="background-color: #E0E0E0">*This is an expansion of the definition in chapter 17; that definition is very hard to parse.
 A request for clarification has been sent to the project editor.*</span>

 ### 1.1.12 <span id="operating system dependent">operating system dependent</span> behavior \[fs.def.osdep\]